linked-db/linked-ql/README.md

 <tr><td>
 <details name="features"><summary>Progressive enhancement</summary>

 While typical ORMs function as API-only solutions—which can get counterproductive for low-abstraction use cases—Linked QL offers a SQL-by-default, progressive enhancement philosophy that lets you go from the ground up.
-Yet, you’ll find the same powerful SQL-level features available at the API level, and vice-versa!
+Meanwhile, you find the same powerful SQL-level features available at the API level, and vice-versa!

 </details>
 </td></tr>